 3. Make a bedtime ritual

 It’s very important to wind down your body when preparing to sleep.
-So in the hour leading up to going to sleep, brush your teeth, get into your PJs and try a relaxing activity, for example, reading, or taking a bath.
-Music could also be a good option, but think more Enya than Iron Maiden.
+So in the hour leading up to going to sleep, brush your teeth, get into your PJs and try a relaxing activity, for example, reading.
+Music could also be a good option but think more Enya than Iron Maiden.

 4. Set the scene